Wada test

-The Wada test, also known as the intracarotid sodium amobarbital procedure (ISAP), establishes cerebral language and memory representation of each hemisphere.
+The Wada test, also known as the intracarotid sodium amobarbital procedure (ISAP) or Wada-Milner Test, establishes cerebral language and memory representation of each hemisphere.

 Method

 Medical professionals conduct the test with the patient awake.
 A barbiturate, usually sodium amobarbital, is introduced into one of the internal carotid arteries via a cannula or intra-arterial catheter from the femoral artery.
 The drug is injected into one hemisphere at a time through the right or left internal carotid artery.
 If the right carotid is injected, the right side of the brain is inhibited and cannot communicate with the left side.
 The effect shuts down any language and/or memory function in that hemisphere in order to evaluate the other hemisphere.
 An EEG recording at the same time confirms that the injected side of the brain is inactive as a neurologist performs a neurological examination.
 The neurologist engages the patient in a series of language and memory related tests.
 They evaluate the memory by showing a series of items or pictures to the patient and—within a few minutes, as soon as the effect of the medication dissipates—testing the patient's ability to recall.
 The test is typically administered by a neuropsychologist as a result of expertise in psychometric testing.
 Correlation with formal neuropsychological testing has some predictive power regarding seizure outcome following anterior temporal lobectomy.

 There is currently great variability in the processes used to administer the test, and so it is difficult to compare results from one patient to the other.